 Differences between Generator and a Normal function

-- Generator function contains one or more yield statements.
+- The generator function contains one or more yield statements.

 - When the generator function called, it returns an object (iterator) but does not start execution immediately.